openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### API Extensions

-2 additional CRDs will be introduced which to `machine.openshift.io`.
+2 new CRDs will be included in the Machine API Operator.

-- `ipaddressclaim.machine.openshift.io` - IP address claim request which is created by the machine reconciler and fulfilled by an external controller
+- `ipaddressclaims.ipam.cluster.x-k8s.io` - IP address claim request which is created by the machine reconciler and fulfilled by an external controller
-- `ipaddress.machine.openshift.io` - IP address fulfilled by an external controller
+- `ipaddresses.ipam.cluster.x-k8s.io` - IP address fulfilled by an external controller

+These two CRDs are part of CAPI and will be imported into this operator from the Cluster CAPI Operator.

 The CRDs `machines.machine.openshift.io` and `machinesets.machine.openshift.io` will be modified to allow the definition of `addressesFromPool` in the provider specification.